PranavKoduri/Meteor-Rush-Installer/README.md

 ## Download

 The game is available on both Mac and Windows.
 Download options are available on the right side of this page under the "Releases" section.
-All applications function exactly the same.
+Both applications function exactly the same.
 The "Latest" label next to the "Windows" title is irrelevant.

 ### Windows